 Open to all students.
 Digital Music Production is open to both students that are new to writing music as well as those who are highly experienced in the field.
 Topics covered will include: counterpoint, harmony, melody, rhythm, music notation, EQ design, digital automation design, and microphone technique.
-All styles of music are welcome in digital music production and students are encouraged to explore their unique musical output.
-Students may sign up for successive years of this course; however, they must have approval from the instructor in order to sign up for the course after the first year. (.5 credit)
+All styles of music are welcome in digital music production and students are encouraged to explore their unique musical output. (.5 credit)